Have you Been Charged with Murder in Georgia?

 Lack of Malice or showing of malignant heart: If the Prosecution fails to prove that the suspect committed the murder with malice or with an abandoned or malignant heart, then the defendant cannot be guilty of murder.
 As malice involves a deliberate, intention to kill a human being, your Lawyer could try to demonstrate that the killing was more of an accident or that you had provocation.

-Self Defense: To be successful on a self-defense argument, your Attorney must prove that the force used was reasonable to resist a reasonable fear or severe injury or death and that the threat of force was imminent.
+Self Defense: To be successful on a self-defense argument, your murder attorney in Georgia must prove that the force used was reasonable to resist a reasonable fear or severe injury or death and that the threat of force was imminent.
 The suspect cannot be the one that instigated the threatening situation and the force used to defend themselves must be proportional to the force used by the attacker.

 What are Not Defenses to Murder